yegor256/blog/_posts/2017/jun/2017-06-22-object-oriented-input-output-in-cactoos.md

 knows how to write, and nobody else does.
-The file writing functionality is encapsulated and this makes it possible to decorate the objects in any possible way, creating re-usable and re-placeable composite objects.
+The file writing functionality is encapsulated and this makes it possible to decorate the objects in any possible way, creating reusable and replaceable composite objects.

 Do you see the beauty of OOP now?